--Some substitutions can make your life easier and help you lower significatntly the quantity of restricted liquids you carry: changing your shower gel for a bar of soap, “sheet style” laundry detergent/shampoo/conditionner (check that past post to know a bit more about those!), or solid shampoo & conditioner (LUSH has an impressive collection).
+-Some substitutions can make your life easier and help you lower significantly how much restricted liquids you carry: changing your shower gel for a bar of soap, “sheet style” laundry detergent/shampoo/conditioner (check that past post to know a bit more about those!), or solid shampoo & conditioner (LUSH has an impressive collection).
 You can also switch sunscreen lotion for solid sticks, use a massage bar instead of body lotion (be careful, they have a tendency to melt in warmer weather!), take solid perfume (should you REALLY need some!) and face wipes instead of liquid face soap.
-If like me, you won’t budge on your antiperspirant (I need the hardcore stuff!) and toothpaste, by doing these changes, you’ll have plenty of room in your 1-quart-bag to carry a sufficient amount of those items you won’t go without… as long as they comply to the 3-1-1 rule!
+If like me, you won’t budge on your antiperspirant (I need the hardcore stuff!) and toothpaste, by doing these changes, you’ll have plenty of room in your 1-quart-bag to carry a sufficient amount of those items you won’t go without… as long as they comply with the 3-1-1 rule!
 The best thing about solids is that they require less space the more your trip advances, leaving you with more room in your luggage to bring home stuff!
-If you plan wisely, you will have unsignificant amount left at the end of your trip which you can discard before boarding the plane home.
+If you plan wisely, you will have a nonsignificant amount left at the end of your trip which you can discard before boarding the plane home.
 Solid soaps and shampoos are also easier to pack; no bulky bottles, no leak risk, just throw it in a zip-top bag and go.

 Gadgets & Gizmos: